Easy Shrimp Cakes

 To make these, chopped shrimp is mixed with panko breadcrumbs, eggs, veggies, lemon zest and seasonings.
 After forming the patties, they are pan-fried till they are wonderfully golden-brown.
 The result is a delicious cake that is delicate and flavourful.

-These shrimp cakes are delicious as they are, but the recipe lends itself well to tweaks based on your own preferences.
 Feel like adding more veggies?
 I’ve made these with corn and even chopped kale before and they taste wonderful.
 You can also add herbs or even jalapenos to switch up the flavours.
-They always come out tender and delicious every time we have made them!

 Easy Shrimp Cakes on a platter with dip